Find Trade Colleges

 $5,354 Average Tuition & Fees

 The excellent bachelor’s degree programs at Seattle Central College helped the school earn the #3 place on this year’s ranking of the best value trade school schools in the United States.
-Located in Seattle, Washington, the small public school handed out 79 bachelor’s degree awards in 2021-2022.
+This small public school is located in Seattle, Washington, and it awarded 79 bachelor’s degrees in 2021-2022.

 The average tuition and fees for an out-of-state undergraduate students at Seattle Central are $5,354 a year.
 Bachelor’s Degree recipients from this school accumulate an average of $19,328 in student debt by the time they complete their degree.

-Seattle Central does have options available for those who want to take online classes.
-You will need to check with the school to see if they are available for your specific major.
+Seattle Central does offer online classes for certain degree levels.
 In fact, around 63% of the undergraduate population registered for at least one online class in 2020-2021.

 #4